Bachelor of Science in Psychology, Behavioral Neuroscience Concentration

 - Completion of 64 hours of coursework, including PSY 3910

 - An overall GPA at Wright State of 3.2

-PLEASE NOTE: For the BNS notation to remain on your transcript at time of graduation, you are required to: (1) complete the required courses AND (2) maintain a Psychology GPA of 3.2.
+PLEASE NOTE: For the BNS notation to remain on your transcript at the time of graduation, you are required to: (1) complete the required courses AND (2) maintain a psychology GPA of 3.2.

 What kinds of classes do I need to take?

 You will need to take some basic science, math, and computer programming classes to gain a background in methods of scientific inquiry and analytic skills.
-Topics in behavioral neuroscience (e.g., relationships between behavior and the brain, hormones, or drugs) may be introduced in lower level elective classes offered by Psychology, Biology, or Neuroscience departments.
+Topics in behavioral neuroscience (e.g., relationships between behavior and the brain, hormones, or drugs) may be introduced in lower level elective classes.
 Advanced courses will train you in research techniques and offer in-depth study of specific behavioral neuroscience topics that examine the complex relationships between behavior, the brain and neurochemical systems.
 Advanced coursework in cell biology and chemistry, e.g. organic chemistry and biochemistry, also is highly recommended.